 Surprisingly a number of producers looked to Spain to replenish their olive groves.
 In Andalusia, centuries old trees were being chopped down for firewood.
 Why not import them to Provence instead?

 These Spanish trees can be identified by their single, very thick trunk.
 Native provençal trees that grew back after the frost have, typically, several smaller branches gowing out from the base.

 Olive oil production in Provence has more than doubled since the early 1990s and is now around 5,300 tonnes a year, claims the gourmet bible Gault & Millau - even if it's still a tiny fraction of the output of Italy or Spain and represents today barely 1% of world production.

-A new generation of oil producers has moved in.
+A new generation of oil producers has moved into Provence.
 These small-scale local growers, many of them entirely new to the art of olive oil, are reviving and modernising an ancient tradition with top-of-the-range gastronomic oils, packaged in fancy bottles and created in a range of subtle permutations.

 The industrially produced olive oils of Italy or Spain can cost less than a quarter of the hefty prices commanded by the precious green-golden liquid made by artisans in Provence.

 But connoisseurs speak of provençal olive oils in the same terms as discussing fine wines: an oil might have notes of artichoke or almond, green apple, freshly mown grass or even chocolate.